kritika3113/-REAL-TIME-CHAT-APPLICATION/README.md

 # -REAL-TIME-CHAT-APPLICATION
 ## Author & Internship Details
-Company: CODTECH IT SOLUTIONS
+Company: CODTECH IT SOLUTIONS<br>
-Name: KRITIKA SHARMA
+Name: KRITIKA SHARMA<br>
-Intern ID: CTO8DR78
+Intern ID: CTO8DR78<br>
-Domain: Front-End Development
+Domain: Front-End Development<br>
-Duration: 8 Weeks
+Duration: 8 Weeks<br>
-Mentor: NEELA SANTOSH
+Mentor: NEELA SANTOSH<br>
 # Real-Time Chat Client

 This Vite + React frontend connects to the accompanying Node/Express + Socket.IO server to provide a real-time chat experience with login, alternating message bubbles, and a conversation history view.
+# All other essential project files live on the `master` branch in this repository—be sure to check that branch if you browse GitHub’s file view.

 ## Repository Layout